Website Accessibility Audit

-Since 2018, following the issuing of UK Government guidance on Website Accessibility compliance, there has been the need for websites within the public sector to have an audit of the level of accessibility of their current website.
+Since 2018, following the issuing of UK Government guidance on Website Accessibility compliance, there has been a need for websites within the public sector to have a website accessibility audit of the level of accessibility of their current website.
 This would also involve the creation of an accompanying Accessibility Statement, outlining any accessibility issues with the site and a statement of aims and objectives with regard to resolving these issues.

-Unfortunately, the guidance, although well-intentioned, is unclear and incomplete.
+Unfortunately, the guidance, although well-intentioned, is unclear and indcomplete.
 It is possible to follow the guidelines and still have a website that is inaccessible to disabled people.
-We are pleased that the Government is trying to instil good practice across the public sector but their guidance does not go far enough.
+We are pleased that the Government is trying to instil good practices across the public sector but their guidance does not go far enough.

 However, it is not just about the public sector!